Paul McFarland: Kingston Frontenacs (2014–2017)

 On May 20, 2014, the OHL's Kingston Frontenacs announced McFarland as their new head coach.
 On September 25, 2014, McFarland coached his first career game, as the Frontenacs defeated the Peterborough Petes 5–3.
 In his first season with the Frontenacs in 2014–15, he led the club to a 32–28–5–3 record, earning 72 points and sixth place in the Eastern Conference.
 On March 27, McFarland coached in his first playoff game, as the North Bay Battalion defeated the Frontenacs 8–0.
 The Frontenacs lost in the conference quarter-finals against the Battalion, as they were swept in four games.

 The Frontenacs finished on top of the Eastern Conference in McFarland's second season with the club in 2015–16.
 Kingston set a franchise record for points in a season, as the club earned a 46–17–3–2 record, earning 97 points.
 In the conference quarter-finals, the Frontenacs defeated the Oshawa Generals in five games, which was the first time since 1998 that the club had won a playoff round.
 In the conference semi-finals, Kingston was upset by the Niagara IceDogs, as they lost in a four-game sweep.

-Despite losing a number of top players to graduation, the Frontenacs remained competitive during the 2016–17 season.
+Despite losing several top players to graduation, the Frontenacs remained competitive during the 2016–17 season.
 Kingston finished the season in fourth place in the Eastern Conference with a 33-26-5-4 record, earning 75 points.
-In the conference quarter-finals, the Frontenacs defeated the Hamilton Bulldogs in a thrilling seven game series, as Kingston won game seven in overtime.
+In the conference quarter-finals, the Frontenacs defeated the Hamilton Bulldogs in a thrilling seven-game series, as Kingston won game seven in overtime.
 In the conference semi-finals, the club was swept by the Peterborough Petes in four games.

 Following the season, McFarland resigned from his position with the Frontenacs.